power logo Home / teachings / parables / Old vs. New Ways

 Insights

-• In Luke's account; He says; "no one having drunk old wine immediately desires new, for he says, The old is better".
+• However, in Luke's account; Jesus says; "no one having drunk old wine immediately desires new, for he says, The old is better".
 The law has definite rules to follow it gives structure, whereby following grace requires knowledge and discernment of righteousness.
 Change is usually only made through necessary, for it is easier and more comfortable to stay within what is known.